titusdecali/vue-i18n-ultimate-guide/README.md

 </p>

 <h3 align="center" font-weight="bold">
-Translate Vue projects of any size or language count in just a few short hours
+The fastest way to translate Vue projects of any size or language count
   </h4>

 <hr/>